-- Question paper will be in five parts (A, B, C, D & E).
-There will be an internal choice in Part C (Short Answer Type II in one or two questions) and Part-E. (Long Answers in all the questions) - In order to assess different mental abilities of learners, question paper is likely to include questions based on passages, visuals such as maps, cartoons.
-No factual question will be asked on the information given in the plus (+) boxes in the textbooks. - Map question can be given from any lesson of Book 2(Politics in India since Independence); but weightage of lessons should remain unaltered. - Cartoon and passage-based questions can be asked from either textbook, but weightage of lessons should be maintained.
+- 1. Question paper will be in five parts (A, B, C, D & E).
+There will be an internal choice in Part C and Part-E. - 2.
+In order to assess different mental abilities of learners, question paper is likely to include questions based on passages, visuals such as maps, cartoons. - 3.
+Map question can be given from any lesson of Book 2 (Politics in India since Independence); but weightage of lessons should remain unaltered.
+The Maps available in the official websites of Govt of India may be used. - 4.
+Cartoon and passage-based questions can be asked from either textbook, but weightage of lessons should be maintained

-GUIDELINES FOR PROJECT WORK
+CLASS XI GUIDELINES FOR PROJECT WORK